CAPITAL ACQUISITIONS TAX

 Group C – Any relationship to disponer not included in Group A or Group B

-The beneficiary of the gift/inheritance is responsible for ensuring that any CAT owed is paid within four months of the valuation date.
+The beneficiary of the gift/inheritance is responsible for ensuring that any CAT owed is paid and returned to Revenue by a specified date.
 If you are non-resident then you must appoint a third party, such as a solicitor or accountant to take responsibility for the payment of CAT to the Revenue.

 Subject to certain conditions, there are a number of exemptions from CAT as follows: